elastic/connectors/docs/DOCKER.md

 Windows users might have to run them in [Unix Subsystem](https://learn.microsoft.com/en-us/windows/wsl/about), rewrite the commands in PowerShell, or execute them manually.

-Please refer to the following Docker image registry to access and pull the various available versions of our service: [Elastic Connectors Docker Registry](https://www.docker.elastic.co/r/enterprise-search/elastic-connectors).
+Please refer to the following Docker image registry to access and pull available versions of our service: [Elastic Connectors Docker Registry](https://www.docker.elastic.co/r/enterprise-search/elastic-connectors).

 Follow these steps: